Citrix DaaS™

 Citrix automatically creates a delivery group for each Quick Deploy catalog, using the same name as the catalog.
 That action occurs behind the scenes.
 You don’t need to do anything to create the delivery group.
 The delivery group appears only in the Delivery Groups node, not in Quick Deploy.

-• In the full configuration deployment, you create a delivery group and indicate which machines it contains.
+• In the Studio workflow, you create a delivery group and indicate which machines it contains.
 Optionally, you also specify applications, desktops, and users.
 You can also create application groups.

 • Layout and user interface.

-• The Quick Deploy interface has a different layout and style from In the full configuration deployment.
+• The Quick Deploy interface has a different layout and style from the Studio workflow.
 Quick Deploy contains more on-screen guidance.

 The interfaces aren’t mutually exclusive.
 You can use Quick Deploy to create some catalogs, and then use the Machine Catalogs node to create other catalogs.